Piraeus Visit on 1 July 2015

 The FLYING DOLPHIN XVIII seen leaving Piraeus as well.

-The GEORGIOS BROUFAS II also leaving for her sole destination, Salamina (serving the ports of Kamatero and Paloukia).
+The GEORGIOS BROUFAS II also leaving for her sole destination, namely the island of Salamina (serving the ports of Kamatero and Paloukia).

 Two ships leaving Piraeus (the FLYING DOLPHIN XVIII and the GEORGIOS BROUFAS II) and one docking (the MASTER JET), while the other three (the ANDREAS KALVOS, the FESTOS PALACE and the PHIVOS) are already docked.

-The FLYING DOLPHIN XVIII seen departing Piraeus, whereas the MASTER JET is seen docking in the E9 gate.
+The FLYING DOLPHIN XVIII seen departing the port of Piraeus, whereas the MASTER JET is seen docking in the E9 gate.

 The MASTER JET docking, while the GEORGIOS BROUFAS II and the FLYINGCAT 3 are leaving.